What Is a Licensed Professional Clinical Counselor (LPCC)?

 Each state has its own requirements to become licensed as a mental health professional.
 In most cases, to receive an LPCC, you must demonstrate that you have met the following criteria:

-• Education: Most states with LPCC credentials require students to earn a master’s or doctoral degree from an accredited college or university.
+- Education: Most states with LPCC credentials require students to earn a master’s or doctoral degree from an accredited college or university.
 You may also have to show that you earned a minimum number of credit hours in advanced clinical coursework.
 Licensure requirements in some states also include completing an internship or practicum as part of your degree program.
+In some cases, a state may require that any degree earned is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).

-• Clinical experience: Depending on the state, you may need to complete several hundred or a few thousand hours of clinical experience under the supervision of a licensed professional.
+- Clinical experience: Depending on the state, you may need to complete several hundred to a few thousand hours of clinical experience under the supervision of a licensed professional before you can be independently licensed.

-• Background check: LPCCs have access to extremely sensitive information and work with vulnerable clients, so state licensure typically involves one or more background checks.
-Local law enforcement agencies and the Federal Bureau of Investigation (FBI) perform these checks to verify that you do not have a criminal record.
+- Background check: LPCCs have access to extremely sensitive information and work with vulnerable clients, so state licensure typically involves one or more background checks.
+Local law enforcement agencies and the Federal Bureau of Investigation (FBI) perform these checks to verify that you do not have a criminal record that would preclude you from working with vulnerable patients or the public.

 If your license is approved, you will need to renew it periodically, generally every one or two years.
-Licensure renewal has its own set of requirements and often involves completing a set number of continuing education hours.
+Licensure renewal has its own set of requirements and often involves completing a set number of continuing education hours and paying any applicable renewal fees.

 LPCC Job Outlook